 MySQL Test Connection¶

 Validates that Salt can connect to a MySQL database using the provided credentials.
-It sends a lightweight test request and returns a human-readable status message along with the raw JSON response.
-No schema or data operations are performed; this node is purely for connectivity verification.
+It performs a lightweight connectivity check and returns a human-readable summary along with a JSON payload describing the result.

 Usage¶

-Use this node early in a workflow to confirm that your MySQL credentials, host, port, and network access are correct before running queries or schema operations.
-It’s typically placed after configuring credentials and before any query/execute nodes.
+Use this node early in a workflow to verify that your MySQL credentials and network access are correct before running queries or other database operations.
+Typical usage is to provide a path to saved MySQL credentials and a reasonable timeout, then branch your workflow based on success or failure.

 Inputs¶